Code-Institute-Submissions/TjoAlex-color-game/README.md

 # Content
 All content for the code of the website has been created by the help of what I have learnt from code institute and the platforms listed under credits.
-A extra shoutout to <a href="https://www.shutterstock.com/blog/rgb-definition-design-work">Shutterstock</a> for inspiring me to find a layout for my website. <a href="https://jsndesign.co.uk/blog/javascript-rgb-hex-color-game/">jsndesign</a> for helping me get a understanding of how to even start building a RGB color game and lastly to <a href="https://www.youtube.com/watch?v=Dr-RUryVGA8&t=21s">FaithTower MediaTeck</a> that was the youtube video that inspired me to to a game like this.
+A extra shoutout to <a href="https://www.shutterstock.com/blog/rgb-definition-design-work">Shutterstock</a> for inspiring me to find a layout for my website. <a href="https://jsndesign.co.uk/blog/javascript-rgb-hex-color-game/">jsndesign</a> for helping me get a understanding of how to even start building a RGB color game and lastly to <a href="https://www.youtube.com/watch?v=Dr-RUryVGA8&t=21s">FaithTower MediaTeck</a> that was the youtube video that inspired me to make a game like this.

 # Media
 All images where taken from different sources on the web, I do not own any of these images and will note that these are only in use of educational purpouses and the copyright belongs to the brands themself.
 You will find all the sources for the images linked bellow: